 However, to ensure you can sustain your company’s growth and manage it efficiently, you’ll need the services of those employees who have helped get you where you are today.

-So, when you’re going through major changes quickly, how can you keep your best workers?
+so, when you’re going through major changes quickly, how can you keep your best workers?

-create a strong company cultureA strong culture will attract new talent and keep employee engagement levels among existing employees high.
-Indeed, Monster contributing writer Dr Steven Hunt, has highlighted how “culture is often a key factor in long-term organisational success”.
+A strong culture will attract new talent and increase employee engagement among existing employees.
+Indeed, Monster contributing writer Dr Steven Hunt has highlighted how “culture is often a key factor in long-term organisational success”.

-People often join companies for the culture, so you need to ensure that yours is maintained, even if you’re going through a period of massive growth.
+People often join companies for the culture, so you must ensure that yours is maintained, even if you’re going through a period of massive growth.
 Make sure that the new hires you’re bringing on board will fit in with their co-workers and keep lines of communication open.

 make workers feel valued

 Communication is just one aspect of making workers feel valued - and doing so is vital to your company’s employee retention rates.
 You should be ensuring you’re keeping workers at all levels up to date with recent developments in the company’s growth and giving them a chance to have their say.

 If you have a clear idea of where the company is heading, make sure you’re letting your workers know their place so they can share in the vision.
 When people know they’re making a valued contribution, they’re more engaged, making them more likely to stay with your organisation.